charliecalvert/CloudNotes/Assignments/React/JestExpressAddressSimple.md

 ## Define or Query {#define-getnine}

+When writing tests calls to **fetch** can be a stumbling block.
+As a result, it is often a good idea to take the code that processes the JSON sent to us by the server and place it in a function that can be tested without having to call **fetch**.
+After all, we did not write **fetch**, and we don't need to test it.
+We do, however, need to test to ensure that we can properly handle the JSON sent to us from the server inside a **fetch** call.
+Here I show how to isolate the code in a separate function called **setData** in this case.

+**NOTE**: _This is an example of the single responsibility principle.
+Our calls to **fetch** should do one thing: retrieve data from the server.
+How we process that data is really a separate subject, and so we isolate it in its function, which in this first example we call **setData**._

 We declare an arrow function in our component called **elfQuery**.
 Inside it, we call **setData**.
 In **setData** we call **setState**.
 The **setState** call can take an object literal defining the new state.
 It updates the state and causes the Component to refresh/re-render.
 More specifically, it causes the render method to be called by React.

 ```javascript